 Will the College provide a National Framework for the support forces should provide?

 The College recognises the vast diversity between forces and the differing local priorities and challenges.
 This means a ‘one size fits all’ approach would not be appropriate.
 Instead the College has produced a guidance document containing a variety of suggestions and considerations which a force should tailor to suit their own needs and situation.
 This guidance document is viewed as a living document which will evolve as more evidence is gathered to support the best practise in supporting officers and staff to achieve academic and professional qualifications.

 Do I have to be a member of the College of Policing to access the online tool to estimate the potential number of credits I could be awarded by an academic institution?

-The online tool, which will include the College of Policing Directory of recognised qualification providers and the Credit Estimator are now live.
-Access is provided to members and is a membership benefit however access is also provided to former officers and staff and to those Higher Education Institutions/Awarding Bodies engaging with the College of Policing.
+The online tool, which will include the College of Policing Directory of recognised qualification providers and the Credit Estimator are live.
+Access is provided to anybody with internet access from any device.
 You will not need any log in or password details to access the Credit Estimator online tool.

 Have all Universities agreed to these credits?

 A Directory of providers that have agreed to the process will be available on the online tool due to go live in October, this will include Universities and other organisations offering professional qualifications.
 It will contain information about the courses available, how they are taught and assessed, the course cost, RPL cost and location, along with direct links to the course listed.
 The online tool will also include a Credit Estimator to help individuals see how many credits they might be able to get for their learning.

 When will officers and staff start receiving information about RPL?